Tickets

 Only members of the royal family, recipients of the Order of the Bath, and residents of the Abbey's precincts can get married at Westminster Abbey.

-What facilities are available for tourists at Westminster Abbey?
+What facilities are available for tourists?

 Facilities include a gift shop, the Cellarium Café and Terrace, restrooms, and a cloakroom.